valsamovich/cs.github.io/docs/git.md

 `$ git config --global user.email "[email address]"` | Sets the email you want attached to your commit transactions `$ git config --global color.ui auto`                | Enables helpful colorization of command line output

+## Create Repositories

-**Create Repositories** Start a new repository or obtain one from an existing URL.
+Start a new repository or obtain one from an existing URL.

 Command                     | Description
 ----------------------------|-------------------------------------------------------
 `$ git init [project-name]` | Creates a new local repository with the specified name `$ git clone [url]`         | Downloads a project and its entire version history

+## Make changes

-**Make Changes** Review edits and craf a commit transaction. **Wite Good Commit Messages** Begin message with a short summary of your changes (up to 50 characters as a guideline). *Commit Often** Committing often keeps your commits small and, again, helps you commit only related changes.
+Review edits and craf a commit transaction. **Wite Good Commit Messages** Begin message with a short summary of your changes (up to 50 characters as a guideline). *Commit Often** Committing often keeps your commits small and, again, helps you commit only related changes.
 Moreover, it allows you to share your code more frequently with others.
 That way it‘s easier for everyone to integrate changes regularly and avoid having merge conflicts.
 Having few large commits and sharing them rarely, in contrast, makes it hard to solve conflicts.

 Command                                   | Description
 ------------------------------------------|-----------------------------------------------------------------